garnaat/kappa/README.md

 * Add an event source to the function
 * View the output of the live function

 Kappa tries to help you with some of this.
-It allows you to create an IAM managed policy or use an existing one.
+It creates all IAM policies for you based on the resources you have told it you need to access.
 It creates the IAM execution role for you and associates the policy with it.
 Kappa will zip up the function and any dependencies and upload them to AWS Lambda.
 It also sends test data to the uploaded function and finds the related CloudWatch log stream and displays the log events.
 Finally, it will add the event source to turn your function on.

 If you need to make changes, kappa will allow you to easily update your Lambda